Things to do in Sydney in May 2025

 Vivid 2025

-A sneak peak of 2025 Sydney Opera House Installation
+A sneak peek of 2025 Sydney Opera House Installation

 Delight in the diversity of flavours at pop-up markets and dining events, celebrating our community’s cultural richness.
 One new space this year is Hollywood Quarter in Surry Hills.
 The festival offers audio description tours and sensory-friendly viewing sessions on Tuesday nights.